cllckn/information-and-communication-technologies/module4/exercises/README.md

     - Override `toString()` methods to include association info.

 3. **Testing**
-    - Instantiate two ExtendedUser objects.
+    - Instantiate an ExtendedUser object.
-    - Assign an Address to each users.
+    - Assign an Address to the user.
-    - Assign multiple Images to each User.
+    - Assign multiple Images to the user.
     - Print all objects to show inherited properties and associations.